TMHBBV/unbxdocs./docs/Getting Started/core-concepts.md

 Pinned products stay in a fixed position on a page.
 They are not affected by ranking or rules.
 You can use this to promote key products or top sellers.

-Common Workflows\
+# Common Workflows

-Setting Up Search
+## Setting Up Search

-Upload your product catalog.
+1. Upload your product catalog.

-Configure which product fields should be searchable (like title, brand, or category).
+2. Configure which product fields should be searchable (like title, brand, or category).

-Set up synonyms and auto-corrections.

-Enable search on your website.
+3. Set up synonyms and auto-corrections and enable Unbxd search on your website.

-Adding Product Recommendations\
+## Adding Product Recommendations

-Decide where you want to show recommendations like home page, product page, and so on.
+1. Decide where you want to show recommendations, like the home page, product page, and so on.

-Select the type of recommendation like “Frequently Bought Together”.
+2. Select the type of recommendation like “Frequently Bought Together”.

-Enable personalization if needed.
+3. Enable personalization if needed.

-Monitor performance and adjust as needed.
+4. Monitor performance and adjust as needed.

-Running a Merchandising Campaign\
+# Running a Merchandising Campaign

 Define your goal like, promote new arrivals.

 Set up rules to boost, pin, or hide products.